pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-gas-txn-fee.md

 ## Concept

-To conduct any transaction with the Aptos blockchain on the mainnet, you are required to pay a processing fee.
+To conduct any transaction with the Pont blockchain on the mainnet, you are required to pay a processing fee.
 This fee is derived from transactions with a client application, stake owner, node operator, or voter.
 The processing fee you are required to pay is based on the computing and storage resources you use on the blockchain to:

 1. Process your transactions on the blockchain.
 1. Propagate the validated record throughout the distributed network of the mainnet.